lnbspace/15thmay_B1_AI/README.md

-## Welcome To Summer Training / Intership  programe 2021
+## Welcome To Summer Training / Internship  programe 2021

-###  Here are Some IMportant Information and pages
+###  Here are Some important Information and pages

-###  ALL documents and codes will be avialable here so keep checking after every session
+###  ALL documents and codes will be available here so keep checking after every session

 # Links :